ForNeVeR/praefectus/Readme.md

 ### Cross-platform

-Praefectus is written in .NET Core and runs on any platform .NET Core is supported on.
+Praefectus is written in .NET Core and runs on any platform supported by .NET Core.

 ### User interface